heyuizhang/ez-traffic-count/README.md

 Subsequently, run `npm run build`

-This will recreate the b
+This will recreate the build package for the custom slider.

+Downloa